CropLifeCanada/chemistry-policymanual/index.md

 ## PMRA - cost recovery

-Staff Directive validated March 2020
+Staff Directive validated March 2020    Annual

 That the following conditions need to be met before a conversation about cost re-recovery would be appropriate:
  - Data protection issues (PPIP) resolved to industry satisfaction;